deindllab/MUSCLE/JupyterNotebooks/MUSCLE_pipeline/README.txt

 3. Pipeline usage
 Copy the folder “MUSCLE_pipeline” with the library and example (Muscle_data_analysis.ipynb).
 Note that the latest version of the pipeline can be found at https://github.com/deindllab/MUSCLE.
 Here you can find the detailed description of the pipeline, steps’s headers are identical to headers of the cells in Muscle_data_analysis.ipynb:
 !
 In muscle_sequencing.py find function create_FASTQ_image and change the variable library_seq according to your library sequence.
+The library_seq variable should contain the part of the construct that is being sequenced, starting from the beginning of read1.
+The script identifies library reads as those that have at least 40 matches with the library_seq (idx = library_index(library_seq, sequence_1, 40)).
+Note that depending on the length of the read and the design of the library, this threshold might need to be updated.

 0. Import of packages
  Import all the packages (cell 1 of the example script)